 Its primary purpose is to boost CPU performance by storing selected information which the CPU is expected to require in the immediate future based on specialized algorithms.

 It saves the CPU from fetching instructions from the RAM every time and works in sync with the CPU unlike the slow communication with the RAM.
+These functions make cache memory a very important part of the CPU.

 The front-side-bus is the gateway of the CPU.
 It is directly connected with the memory bus of the motherboard on the outside and to the internal components on the inside.